5 min read

 The Ideal Range

 Monitoring this cooling phase is crucial, which is why I always keep my TITAN GRILLERS instant-read thermometer nearby.
-Its fast readings allow me to track the temperature decline without repeatedly puncturing the meat.
-I've found the TITAN GRILLERS Digital Meat Thermometer particularly helpful for this purpose – its accuracy within ±1°F ensures I never miss that perfect resting window.
+Its lightning-fast readings allow me to track the temperature decline without repeatedly puncturing the meat.
+Its accuracy within ±1∘F ensures I never, ever miss that perfect resting window.

 Remember, these times are guidelines.
-The key is monitoring the internal temperature drop rather than simply watching the clock.
+The key is monitoring the internal temperature drop, not simply watching the clock.

 Common Resting Mistakes to Avoid